pamruta/AutoML/README.md

 		python3 Detect-Character.py VIDEO PROJECT_ID MODEL_ID

-	In addition to input video file, this script takes Auto-ML Project ID and Model ID as input parameters.
+	In addition to the input video file, this script takes Auto-ML Project ID and Model ID as input parameters.
 Once the model is trained and deployed in Google Cloud, simply pass the corresponding project and model IDs to run this script.

-        If you like to use any of my pre-trained models deployed on GCP, please contact me so I can provide you the credentials to access APIs..
+        If you like to use any of my pre-trained models deployed on GCP, please contact me to obtain access credentials for APIs..

-	Coming soon:  Scripts for running offline predictions using TensorFlow.JS
+	Coming soon:  Scripts for running offline predictions using TensorFlow.JS / Docker